AsyncVoid/envtime/README.md

 assert_eq!(envtime_def!("TEST_STR_RUN_ENV", "test"), "not");
 // And once it is set it resolves to our runtime value

-// Assume we have "TEST_BOOL_COMP_ENV" at compile-time to "true" env::set_var("TEST_BOOL_COMP_ENV", "false"); // Sets the runtime-variable, which is ignored let enable_test = envtime_def!("TEST_BOOL_COMP_ENV", false);  // Resolves to the literal "true" assert_eq!(enable_test, true);
+// Assume we have "TEST_BOOL_COMP_ENV" at compile time to "true" env::set_var("TEST_BOOL_COMP_ENV", "false"); // Sets the runtime-variable, which is ignored let enable_test = envtime_def!("TEST_BOOL_COMP_ENV", false);  // Resolves to the literal "true" assert_eq!(enable_test, true);